Neuroscience-Driven Innovation

 Supports optimization and preclinical testing of therapeutic prototypes aimed at restoring recovery pathways during abstinence.

-IND Submission (planned)
+IND Submission (Planned)

 Regulatory milestone preceding human trials.